Estelindis/aikido/README.md

 # Bugs and fixes
 ## Solved bugs
 - Initially, the video in the FAQ page was only provided in webm format.
 However, a Safari user on an iPhone reported that this embedded video seemed broken, and provided a video to confirm this.
-When asked if a direct link to the video worked in Safari, the user commented: "Safari for iOS just tried to download the file.
+When asked if a direct link to the aikido video worked in Safari, the user commented: "Safari for iOS just tried to download the file.
 May be different for Safari browser on PC."
 I converted the webm to mp4 and uploaded a copy to the repository, providing an additional video source in a second format to address this compatibility issue.

 ![Partial screengrab of iOS Safari video bug report.](/assets/image-readme/broken-video.jpg)
 - A Chrome user on an Android phone reported: "I can scroll a little to the left and then I'll have a white strip on the right side."
 This issue was addressed by creating additional styling.
 By reducing the nav bar's width and font size on screens of maximum 400 pixels, horizontal scrolling was eliminated for those screen sizes.